All who wish to attend a Sunday Mass will be required to sign-up in advance at:

 The greeter will then escort you to an usher for sign-in.
 Sign-in is necessary and includes your name, the seat to which you are assigned, and what time you are seated for prayer.
 The usher will provide a reminder that personal prayer and adoration is limited to 20 minutes if there are additional people waiting to be seated.
 The usher will then direct you to your assigned seat.
 Each person has their own chair.
 If there are individuals waiting to be seated, you will be alerted a few minutes ahead of time when your 20 minutes is coming to an end.

 - You will also be reminded that once seated, you are asked not to leave your seat/move around the church until you are ready to leave.
 This assists your fellow volunteer parishioners in maintaining a clean and safe environment for all who enter.

 - *If others are waiting to pray, at the end of 20 minutes, an usher will approach you to let you know that there is a line and that your 20 minutes are over.

 - *Because there is no guarantee that you will have more than 20 minutes in prayer, please take into account that some of the forms of personal prayer and devotion require longer than 20 minutes when choosing how you wish to spend your time in prayer.
 If there is a line, you will be asked to complete your prayer and exit the church after 20 minutes.

-- Once you have completed your time of personal prayer and devotion, please follow the blue arrows on the floor that mark the way to the appropriate church exit.
+- Once you have completed your time of personal prayer and devotion, please follow the blue arrows on the floor that mark the way to the exit.
 NOTE: this is through a different door than the one through which you came in.
-On your way out, avoid touching any of the pews, statues, wall hangings as much as possible.
+On your way out, avoid touching any of the chairs, pews, statues, wall hangings as much as possible.
 Again, this assists your fellow volunteer parishioners in maintaining a clean and safe environment for others.

 We hope this guide is helpful and assists you in having a graced and peaceful time with Our Lord.
 If you have any questions, please ask either the greeter or usher who assists you when you first arrive.